ABettaMeta/BettaMinter/README.md

 BETTASEA

-This repo contains all the files to implement the BETTASea Front End Design using React + CSS and Bootstrap.
+This repo contains all the files to implement the BettaSea Front End Design using React + CSS and Bootstrap.

 ** USE AT YOUR OWN RISK** **NOT RESPONSIBLE FOR ANY USE, ISSUES ETC.. **